 We have all been there before.
 That place of knowing that you have done someone wrong and need to apologize.
+Knowing how to apologize to your boyfriend or girlfriend is an important skill to have for a healthy relationship.
 It's a difficult place to be in, and it can bring many emotions with it.
 You may be embarrassed, confused, angry, sad, or any other number of emotions.
 And, it may leave you wondering how to get someone to forgive you.

 And that's one of the hardest parts.
 You have no control over if someone decides to forgive you or not.
 What you do have control over is your ability to apologize and the behavior that you show going forward.